Another Triumph of Locality: Colliding Histories Skew Handshakes: The Quantum Mechanism of Local Reality

 For concreteness, let us take the perspective of Alice acting as the joint record.
 When she travels back to Earth to compare notes, she arrives as two parallel, equal-measure trajectories: the Alice-who-saw-0 and the Alice-who-saw-1.

 Consider first the Alice-who-saw-0, who holds exactly half of the total measure.
 Upon meeting Bob and reading his result, she branches a second time, splitting into Alice-who-saw-0-and-saw-Bob-0 and Alice-who-saw-0-and-saw-Bob-1.

-This second branching is not an even coin toss.
+This second branching is not even.
 The algebraic structure preserved inside Alice's and Bob's descriptors comes into play, skewing the branching.
-If at least one CHSH question is~0, the Alice-who-saw-0-and-saw-Bob-0 takes an~85\% share of the measure, while the ``losing'' Alice takes the remaining~15\%.
-Had the question pair been~(1,\,1), Alice-who-saw-0-and-saw-Bob-1 would have taken the~85\% measure.
+If at least one CHSH question is~0, the Alice-who-saw-0-and-saw-Bob-0 takes an~85\% share of Alice-who-saw-0’s measure, while the ``losing'' Alice takes the remaining~15\%.
+Had the question pair been~(1,\,1), Alice-who-saw-0-and-saw-Bob-1 would have taken the~85\% share.

 A symmetrical process happens to the parallel Alice-who-saw-1, whose trajectory also branches 85/15 upon reading Bob's result, with the dominant measure attributed to the CHSH-winning match.

 The final result is precise: the winning output pairs carry a total measure of~85\%.
 The correlation does not come from prearranged coordination in the common past; it arises at the later, wholly local comparison event, when the players meet and re-branch, skewing the measure.